ShxtsNGigs Let Black Women Down. But I'm Not Surprised

 As the controversy reverberates across a global audience, Black women in the UK and US have expressed their exasperation at facing more blatant misogynoir from online personalities.
 For Black British women, the disappointment hits even closer to home.

 Perhaps our lack of surprise also stems from the fact that James and Fuhad’s reaction feels all too familiar.
-We've all come across or know Black men who made fun of us in the playground at school, fetishize mixed-race and light-skinned women, ignored us on dating apps in favor of white women and don’t advocate for or protect us in corporate spaces or online.
+We've all come across or know Black men who made fun of us in the playground at school, fetishise mixed-race and light-skinned women, ignored us on dating apps in favour of white women, and don’t advocate for or protect us in corporate spaces or online.

 In their apology, the pair admitted that their laughter was inappropriate and hurtful to their audience.
 James explained that their laughter was a "fight or flight" response in an uncomfortable situation, which they tried to address by repeatedly asking the host Schulz to "move on."

 This explanation falls flat for a few reasons.
-While the two admit their wrongdoing and stress their reaction shouldn’t be excused, they offer little meaningful engagement with the specific harm caused and fail to address Black women directly, opting instead to apologize to their "community."
-It’s plausible that even when apologizing, they felt awkward and uncomfortable to find themselves in a position where they’re being canceled online.
-It is possible that they wanted to apologize quickly, take accountability, and "move on."
+While the two admit their wrongdoing and stress their reaction shouldn’t be excused, they offer little meaningful engagement with the specific harm caused and fail to address Black women directly, opting instead to apologise to their "community."
+It’s plausible that even when apologising, they felt awkward and uncomfortable to find themselves in a position where they’re being cancelled online.
+It is possible that they wanted to apologise quickly, take accountability, and "move on."

 AdvertisementADVERTISEMENT